-You’re a smart parent—you know tech camp is one of the best ways to keep your child engaged over the summer.
-But maybe you still have some questions (102 questions?
-Only 15?).
-Or maybe there’s just one question left you really want to know: what will my child really be making at camp?
+You’re a smart parent—you know tech camp is one of the best ways to keep your child learning over the summer.
+But what project will they actually be making at camp?

 It’s one of the most common questions we get, and one we’re happy to answer.